tshekar9/Data-Scientist-Portfolio/README.md

 ### Email: tejshekar9@gmail.com

-### LinkedIn:
+### LinkedIn: www.linkedin.com/in/tej-shekar-64a02a35a

 ## Education

 Master of Science in Data Analytics
-Western Governors University, Utah – Graduation: Exp.
-Mar 2025
+Western Governors University, Utah – Graduation: Mar 2025

 Bachelor of Medicine and Bachelor of Surgery (MBBS) Hassan Institute of Medical Sciences, India – Graduation: May 2023